-- was not genuine as the Deaf community were not provided with enough information on the full range of potential options to have informed opinions about the review. - To address this, and to ensure that these changes work as intended, I recommend a review of the Act commence five years after these amendments come into force. - The other key issue raised is that the proposed amendments to the Act will not address the significant issues faced by the Deaf community, such as NZSL education provision for D/deaf children, access to government services in NZSL, and the interpreter workforce (these issues were also raised during consultation). - My view is that these concerns and issues are outside the scope of this review, however, as the Minister for Disability Issues, I will look to progress work to address these concerns through non-legislative measures and by working with other Ministers. - In addition, all the feedback received during the consultation phase will inform the future work programme of the NZSL Board.
+- 24. To address this, and to ensure that these changes work as intended, I recommend a review of the Act commence five years after these amendments come into force. - 25.
+The other key issue raised is that the proposed amendments to the Act will not address the significant issues faced by the Deaf community, such as NZSL education provision for Deaf children, access to government services in NZSL, and the interpreter workforce (these issues were also raised during consultation). - 26.
+My view is that these concerns and issues are outside the scope of this review, however, as the Minister for Disability Issues, I will look to progress work to address these concerns through non-legislative measures and by working with other Ministers. - 27.
+In addition, all the feedback received during the consultation phase will inform the future work programme of the NZSL Board.